- Finances

 Education institutions in British Columbia are required by law to ensure that every student registered in a course with a practicum component that involves working with children or vulnerable adults undergoes a Criminal Record Check under the CRRA.

-If a student registered in a course that requires a CRRA Criminal Record Check does not provide a consent form, the University is obligated to ensure the student does not work with children or vulnerable adults until the consent form has been received and the student is cleared by the Ministry of Public Safety and Solicitor General.
+SFU does not complete the Criminal Record Check requests.
+We receive Criminal Record Check results once the Ministry of Justice processes them.
+If a student, registered in a course that requires a CRRA Criminal Record Check, does not share their results with SFU, the University is obligated to ensure the student does not work with children or vulnerable adults until the Criminal Records Check results have been received and the Ministry of Public Safety and Solicitor General clears the student.

 If the CRRA Criminal Record Check determines that an outstanding charge or a conviction indicates a registered student presents a risk to children or vulnerable adults, the education institution must ensure that the student does not work with children or vulnerable adults as a registered student.